 Being honest and open with your partner is essential to building trust in a relationship.
 This means sharing your feelings, thoughts, and concerns freely.
 But it isn’t easy to practice the policy of full disclosure just because you read it somewhere.

 Couples need to make an intentional effort toward creating this space.
 Promises will have to be kept.
 Rules will have to be followed.
-Here are some tips to help you foster emotional safety in your relationship:
+You will have to be more forthcoming about communicating needs in a relationship.
+Here are some tips to help you foster emotional safety in your relationship to enable an open line of communication:

 - Create such rules as per the needs of your relationship